tableau/document-api-python/docs/docs/contributing.md

 ## Issues and Feature Requests

-To submit an issue/bug report, or to request a feature, please submit a [github issue](https://github.com/tableau/document-api-python/issues) to the repo.
+To submit an issue/bug report, or to request a feature, please submit a [GitHub issue](https://github.com/tableau/document-api-python/issues) to the repo.

 If you are submitting a bug report, please provide as much information as you can, including clear and concise repro steps, attaching any necessary files to assist in the repro.  **Be sure to scrub the files of any potentially sensitive information.
 Issues are public.**